Ticket to Ride (board game): 5) Ticket to Ride: Nordic countries

 This version was based on a vertically formatted board map focused on Scandinavia (Denmark, Finland, Norway, and Sweden), with some cities in Estonia and Russia.
 This version was initially released in only the Swedish, Norwegian, Danish and Finnish languages in 2007.
 In 2008, the Days of Wonder CEO (Eric Hautemont) wrote "When we released the game in Scandinavia last year, we had no idea that Ticket to Ride players in the rest of the world would be so eager to get their own copy.
 I'm sure we fostered a lot of international gaming friendships as fans elsewhere tried to find gamers in the Nordic world who would buy and ship them a copy!".
-In 7 July 2008, Days of Wonder announced this version's launch in other languages, including English, French, and German, as part of a general release in September 2008 at a suggested retail price of €40/$50.
+On 7 July 2008, Days of Wonder announced this version's launch in other languages, including English, French, and German, as part of a general release in September 2008.
 Eric Hautemont (Days of Wonder CEO) wrote "The design of Ticket to Ride Nordic Countries, with its winter graphic themes of snowy landscapes, reindeer and even touches of holly, is a perfect match for the coming holiday season."
 This 2008 general release was foreshadowed to be a limited release, but this version is currently still produced as one of Days of Wonder's regularly sold Ticket to Ride versions.

 This version incorporated the ferry routes and tunnel mechanisms similar to the Ticket to Ride – Switzerland version, in that while there was no restriction on picking up exposed wild cards, these wild cards could only be used to build tunnel or ferry routes.
 The recommendation is that this version is played with only 2–3 players, who are aged 8 or older, for a game lasting between 30 and 60 minutes.
 This version has a complexity rating of 1.97 on BoardGameGeek.

 Reception – This version has largely favourable critical reviews.
 Shannon Appelcline (RPG) while giving this version a 5 out of 5 for 'Style' and 'Substance', wrote "Ticket to Ride: Nordic Countries is an excellent variant of the Ticket to Ride game system.
 It's got a fun map that feels quite different from what came before.
 If you regularly play with 2 or 3 players and like Ticket to Ride, this is an excellent standalone game to try out."
-Fred Cronin, whilst giving this version a 85%, wrote "Despite being part of such a sizeable board game family, Ticket to Ride: Nordic Countries is a charming game that adds fun twists to the modern classic Ticket to Ride.
+Fred Cronin, whilst giving this version an 85%, wrote "Despite being part of such a sizeable board game family, Ticket to Ride: Nordic Countries is a charming game that adds fun twists to the modern classic Ticket to Ride.
 I would wholeheartedly recommend this to anyone looking for a candidate for small group games nights or even just for play with one other person. ...
 If you couldn’t get away for your Christmas holidays, don’t worry, Nordic Countries has your back!".
 BoardGameGeek currently has an average rating of 7.320, and an adjusted "Geek Rating" of 7.63, for this version, from the responses of 14,110 contributors.